Tibor Kökény

-Tibor Kökény (born December 27, 1970 in Debrecen, Hungary) is a Hungarian psychologist and yoga teacher of Yoga in Daily Life System.
+Tibor Kökény (born December 27, 1970, in Debrecen, Hungary) is a Hungarian psychologist and teacher of Yoga in Daily Life System.

 He finished as a psychologist in the University of Debrecen in 1998.
-Spent two times 6 months as a volunteer in Rajasthan, India in the Ashram Kailash of Paramhans Swami Maheshwarananda.
+Spent two times 6 months as a volunteer in Rajasthan, India, in the Ashram Kailash of Vishwaguru Paramhans Swami Maheshwarananda.
 He worked in Debrecen as a clinical psychologist and as an assistant professor in the Institute of Psychology, University of Debrecen.

 Carrier

 He began to work part time as a psychologist in 1999 at the Department of Child and Youth Psychiatry of the Kenézy Hospital in Debrecen.
 Almost at the same time he worked as a psychologist in Adult Psychiatric Care in Varga Street until 2002.
 Parallel he started to work for the Department of Personality and Clinical Psychology at the University of Debrecen, Psychology Institute from December 2000.
 His subjects were subjects of personality psychology, psychodiagnostics, crisis psychology, etc. He continued his university teaching activity until September 2011.
 In 2005 Tibor Kökény worked as a psychologist at the Heves City and Subregional Educational Advisory.
 From 2006 he became an EU Communication Expert in the framework of a project to modernize solid waste management in the framework of the ZALASIPA Waste Management Association.